 Hanfu has grown very popular today.
-In fact, the hanfu industry is now worth over 1 and has kept increasing over the years.
+In fact, the hanfu industry is now worth over 1 billion and has kept increasing over the years.
 Even today, it is still increasing.
 Many young and old people alike wear hanfu daily: in the streets, at school, casual wear, etc. The wearers also say that hanfu gives them a sense of national identity.
 However, how exactly are the intricate pieces made?
 There are several steps to it.
 First, silks and fabrics must be made.
 Second, embroidery and decorations must be done on the cloth.
 Then, tailors and hanfu makers buy the cloth and sew it.
 After much work, beautiful hanfu are made but let's get into detail…

 01. Silk making